DjordjeMojsilovic/AssistantHub-Pro/README.md

 ## What is AssistantHub Pro?

 AssistantHub Pro turns an ESP32-S3 microcontroller into a smart desk assistant.
-It runs 24/7, automatically prioritizes your tasks, answers questions via AI and can be controlled via Telegram as well as a browser-based Web-UI — all running locally on the chip, no server required.
+It runs 24/7, automatically prioritizes your tasks, answers questions via AI and can be controlled via Telegram as well as a browser-based Web-UI — all running locally on the chip, no server required.(Disclaimer: The whole Code is commented in german and the commands are on german too, if it bothers you: feel free to change it to whatever language you like!)

 ```
 ┌─────────────────────────────────────────────────────────────┐
 │                    AssistantHub Pro                         │
 │                                                             │
 │   📱 Telegram          🌐 Web-UI (Browser)                 │
 │        ↓                      ↓                             │
 │   ┌────────────────────────────────┐                        │
 │   │        ESP32-S3 Chip           │                        │
 │   │  Core 0: Network & Telegram    │                        │
 │   │  Core 1: AI & Display & Logic  │                        │
 │   └────────────────────────────────┘                        │
 │        ↓              ↓           ↓                         │
 │   📺 OLED         💾 SPIFFS    🤖 Groq API                 │
 └─────────────────────────────────────────────────────────────┘
 ```